edomini/CS4013_ObjectOrientedDevelopment/README.md

 # CS4013 Object Oriented Development
 ## Objectives:
 - Apply an object-oriented approach to the design and development of a software application in Java.
-- Apply the concepts and techniques introduced in lectures, tutorials and labs to thedesign and development of a small software application.
+- Apply the concepts and techniques introduced in lectures, tutorials and labs to the design and development of a small software application.
 ## Payroll System Requirements:
 You are required to build a Payroll system for staff.
 There are similar salary scales for hourly paid employees.
 For example, there may be different scales such as Lecture,